 Moving into your own place is a big step, and it can be scary.
 Whether you’re buying a house or renting an apartment, it’s a big commitment that requires a lot of consideration.
 You’ll have to worry about expenses, the safety of the neighborhood, and most importantly, you’ll have to be sure that you will enjoy living there.
 On the outside a house can look perfect, but there is always a history behind it.
 Some houses are far from perfect and others are downright dangerous.

 We want to help make the search for your new home a little easier.
-With us as your guide you will know about every murder, death, haunting and more that has occurred at the following residences.
-The following are houses you should avoid at all costs.
+With us as your guide, you will know about every murder, death, haunting and more that has occurred at the following residences.
+The domiciles outlined below should be avoided at all costs.

 112 Ocean Avenue in Amityville New York

 If a deal seems too good to be true, it probably is.
 The Amityville Horror finds George and Kathy Lutz purchasing a gorgeous colonial home on Ocean Avenue for a low, low price.
 They think all of their dreams are about to come true but they could not have been more wrong.
 They eventually discover that the previous owners were murdered inside of the house, and that the home rests atop a tribal burial ground.
 The family quickly starts experiencing strange things like black ooze dripping from the walls, a room full of flies, and aggressive, unbecoming behavior.
 The activities in the house were so severe that the family left suddenly and never returned.
 Everyone should follow the Lutz’s cue and stay far away from this Amityville home.